 Life in The Scottish Highlands

 The Highlands feels remote, particularly when you travel back from somewhere.
 Travelling overseas generally means a connection through a London airport or via Amsterdam.
 This can mean that holidays take a little more planning and cost a little bit more too.

 The remoteness gives the Highlands a bit more of a sense of community.
 Perhaps it is the snow gates on the A9 which get closed on occasion when the weather is really bad that give that feeling of being cut off from the rest of Scotland?
 Perhaps it is just the distance, given it takes 3.5 hours to get from Inverness to Glasgow or Edinburgh?

 Whatever it is there is definitely a sense of community in the Highlands.

-People regularly pull up in cars to chat to each other when passing on the road, moving on slowly if a car approaches, knowing that the person approach won’t sound their horn or get angry, they will just smile because that’s what happens here.
+People regularly pull up in cars to chat with each other when passing on the road, moving on slowly if a car approaches, knowing that the person approaching won’t sound their horn or get angry, they will just smile because that’s what happens here.

 Our house was rarely locked and we often returned home to find family members in the kitchen who had made themselves a cup of tea while waiting for us to get back.
 Over the years New Year has lost some of it’s traditions, but I am sure if you went to the more remote parts and islands you would find them still continuing.